Kala Master: Personal life

-Kala was previously married to UAE based businessman, Govindarajan in 1997, who is the brother of actress Sneha.
+Kala was previously married to UAE-based businessman, Govindarajan in 1997, who is the brother of actress Sneha.
 Kala had initially shifted to Dubai after her marriage but problems prompted her to return to Chennai and take up choreographing again.
 The pair got divorced in 1999, and soon after Kala and Brindha controversially made derogatory comments about Sneha's dancing ability to a magazine.

 She married Mahesh in 2004.
 It was a love marriage.
-The couple has a son Vidyuth, born in 2007.
+The couple has a son born in 2007.